Karaka-Management/Karaka/Documentation/setup/server.md

 The required php version is 7.1.
 Install php through your package manager, this may require you to add one additional repository to your package manager.
 Google for `How to install php 7.1 on XYZ`

-Modules for php that may be required depending on your use case are:
+Extensions for php that may be required depending on your use case are:

 * Memcache
 * Sqlite